 On top of current operational costs, the archdiocese has several infrastructural projects, building maintenance and land lease renewals, each of which runs into the millions.

-Since the archdiocese embarked on a vision to become a more vibrant, missionary and evangelistic Church, an increase in operational and building needs are also expected in the years to come.
+Since the archdiocese embarked on a vision to become a more vibrant, evangelistic and missionary Church, an increase in operational and building needs are also expected in the years to come.

 With the Catholic Foundation taking on the task of fundraising, archdiocesan organisations can focus on their apostolate work and be less constrained by unsustainable budgets.

-Fundraising in the archdiocese can also be consolidated under the Catholic Foundation, rather than through multiple archdiocesan bodies.
-This not only enables organisations to focus on their ministries, but also makes fundraising more effective and secure.
+Fundraising in the archdiocese can also be consolidated under the Catholic Foundation, rather than through multiple archdiocesan bodies, with the objective of ensuring that fundraising is more effective and secure.

 After the Catholic Foundation was established in 2012, it made its first call to select archdiocesan organisations for grants in 2013.
 In 2014, the Catholic Foundation’s second full year of operations, it disbursed a sum of $453,870 in grants.
 In the subsequent two years, there were exponential increases in its grant disbursements, with 2016 seeing total grants disbursed amounting to $7.4m.
 This increase in grants given to Catholic organisations has been in line with the rising needs of the Church.

 Find out more about grant disbursements in Catholic Foundation’s annual reports.